dasch-swiss/dsp-tools/docs/dsp-tools-create.md

   ]
 }
 ```
-The _groups_ element is optional and can therefore be left out.
+The groups element is optional.

 ### Users
 `"users": [<user-definition>, <user-definition>,...]`

-This object contains _user_-definitions.
+This object contains user definitions.
 You can set user traits here.
 A user has the following elements:

-- _username_: The short username for the login.
-Similar to a nickname.
+- _username_: short username used for the login, similar to a nickname
-- _email_: Unique email that identifies the user.
+- _email_: unique email that identifies the user
-- _givenName_: Firstname of the user.
+- _givenName_: firstname of the user
-- _familyName_: Surname of the user.
+- _familyName_: surname of the user
-- _password_: Password of the user.
+- _password_: password of the user
-- _lang_: The preferred language of the user: "en", "de", "fr", "it" [optional, default: "en"].
+- _lang_: the preferred language of the user: "en", "de", "fr", "it" (optional, default: "en")
 - _projects_: List of projects the user belongs to.
 The project name has to be followed by a ":" and
   either "member" or "admin".
 This indicates if the new user has admin rights in the given project or
-  is a oridnary user.
-This `myproject:admin` would add the user as admin to the project "myproject".
+  is an ordinary user. `myproject:admin` would add the user as admin to the project "myproject".
   The given project defined in the same ontology file has no name, so only ":admin" or ":member" is
   required.
 A user must be member of at least one project.